It won’t surprise you to learn that everyone here at Alpine loves to explore this incredible region.

 Our guests frequently ask us which routes are our favourites.
 That’s a tough question, and you’ll get a different answer from each of us!
 But there are definitely several trails in the park that everyone agrees are worth taking.
 We’ve compiled a list of our collective go-to treks.

-You’ll find inspiration no matter where you are in Wells Gray, but these 5 routes are sure to take your breath away.
+You’ll find inspiration no matter where you are, but these 5 Wells Gray hikes are sure to take your breath away.

 Lace up your boots (and grab the bug spray) and get out there!